plpetkov-tech/Cozy-Html-Css-VanillaJS-Projects/README.md

 ### 8th project: Meal Finder App
 This project is so far the one that I most like.
 Learned a ton of useful Front-End resources.
 Practiced more CSS media-queries, but the thing I practiced the most in this project is Vanilla Javascript.
 Used TheMealDB free API https://www.themealdb.com/api.php, Fetch API to get the data, and a LOT of DOM modifying because we want to create our items dynamically after getting the data from the API.
+### 9th project: Expense Tracker App
+With this project I practiced again the DOM array methods, and using JavaScript localStorage to store users input.
+User submit data and it get formatted and displayed in the DOM and also saved in the localStorage.